JuliaGeometry/CoordinateTransformations.jl/README.md

 ### The interface

 Transformations are derived from `Transformation`.
 As an example, we have `Translation{T} <: Transformation`.
-A translation will accept points in a variety of formats, such as `Vector`, `FixedVector`, `Tuple`, etc, and will try to return the same type as given (of course, type promotion may occur for the element type itself).
+A `Translation` will accept and translate points in a variety of formats, such as `Vector` or `SVector`, but in general your custom-defined `Transformation`s could transform any Julia object.

 Transformations can be reversed using `inv(trans)`.
 They can be chained together using the `∘` operator (`trans1 ∘ trans2`) or `compose` function (`compose(trans1, trans2)`).